4-2-3-1 Soccer Formation

 The four defenders are often very involved offensively with the play.
 They are there for the pass back from the midfielders to clear the ball down the field.
-Defenders have to be quick, agile and comfortable handling the ball that close to their opponent's goal.
+Defenders have to be quick, agile and comfortable handling the ball that is close to their opponent's goal.

 As we know, midfielders fluctuate between offensive and defensive positions depending on the play.
 However, in this particular formation, two of midfielders work primarily in defensive roles.
 They hang back and try to take possession of the opponent's ball before the four back defenders have to get involved.
 Consider them the defenders' bodyguards.